DasAng/DasAng.github.io/content/blog/grafana_opcua.md

 After extensive research on the web and the official Grafana site, I discovered the [Grafana OPC UA plugin](https://grafana.com/docs/plugins/grafana-opcua-datasource/latest/).
 Unfortunately, this plugin was developed for an older Grafana version and is no longer maintained—it has been deprecated, as indicated in the [Github repo](https://github.com/grafana/opcua-datasource).
 Additionally, it lacks password authentication, which is a critical requirement for some of the OPC UA servers.

 That gives me no choice but to build my own plugin.
-The result is an open-source OPC UA grafana plugin at this [Github repository]().
+The result is an open-source OPC UA grafana plugin at this [Github repository]() (**COMING SOON**).
 You can refer to the source code to understand how I’ve implemented the plugin.

-## What we will be building
+## Inside look of the Grafana OPC UA plugin

-So in this series we will be building a data source plugin for Grafana that enables the following functionalities:
+So in this series I'll show you how I have built a data source plugin for Grafana that enables the following functionalities:

 - Connect to an OPC UA server
 - Authenticate against OPC UA server using Anonymous or Password/Username methods